jspringbot/jspringbot-libraries/README.md

 The following are the supported libraries.

-#### Web Application Testing
+#### Browser Automation

-Web Application Testing is supported using JSpringBot SeleniumLibrary.
+Browser Automation is supported using JSpringBot SeleniumLibrary.

 #### Restful Services Testing